-Dr. Pamela Dragos offers Traditional Chinese Veterinary Medicine, veterinary acupuncture including traditional acupuncture, painless laser acupuncture, aquapuncture and electro-acupuncture, herbal therapy, Cold Laser therapy, Moxibustion, Bengston Energy Healing, nutritional supplements and dietary recommendations in a quiet, healing environment centered on individualized, gentle, compassionate care.
+Dr. Pamela Dragos offers Traditional Chinese Veterinary Medicine, veterinary acupuncture including traditional acupuncture, painless laser acupuncture, aquapuncture, hemo-acupuncture and electro-acupuncture, Chinese and Western herbs, Cold Laser therapy, "Lacer" Therapy, Moxibustion, Bengston Energy Healing, nutritional supplements and dietary recommendations in a quiet, healing environment centered on individualized, gentle, compassionate care.
 She sees dogs, cats and small mammals in her office.
 She does house calls in and around Phoenix, and farm/barn calls for horses.

 Dr. Dragos is an IVAS Certified Veterinary Acupuncturist and Certified Veterinary Chinese Herbal Medicine practitioner.
 She received her training in veterinary acupuncture and Traditional Chinese Veterinary Medicine from the International Veterinary Acupuncture Society.
 She has been a licensed veterinarian for over 28 years.
 She is an active member of the American Veterinary Medical Association, American Academy of Veterinary Acupuncture, American Holistic Veterinary Medical Association, College of Veterinary Integrative Therapies, and serves as Treasurer of the International Veterinary Acupuncture Society.